List of lesbian characters in animation

+Ian Jones-Quartey, Rebecca Sugar, and Skyler Page at ComicCon in April 2014.
+Jones-Quartey, Sugar, and Page, were the creators of OK K.O.!
+Let's Be Heroes, Steven Universe, and Clarence, series which had lesbian characters either as recurring characters or protagonists.

 This is a list of characters in animation that either self-identify as lesbian or have been identified by outside parties to be lesbian.
 Listed characters are either recurring characters, cameos, guest stars, or one-off characters in animated series, but not animated films.
 This article includes characters in Japanese animation, otherwise known as anime.
 There are also corresponding lists of bisexual, non-binary, and gay animated characters.

 The names are organized alphabetically by surname (i.e. last name), or by single name if the character does not have a surname.
 If more than two characters are in one entry, the last name of the first character is used.